JerBouma/FinanceDatabase/financedatabase/README.md

 <continues>
 ````

-This returns 3.367 different cryptocurrencies.
+This returns approximately 3.000 different cryptocurrencies.
 Find a more elaborate explanation with `help(fd.select_cryptocurrencies)`:

 ```text
 Help on function select_cryptocurrencies in module financedatabase.json_picker: